 The app is currently in a trial stage before its use becomes mandatory statewide in November 2023.
 By participating in the trial, fishers have the opportunity to provide feedback on the app and its functions.
 This feeback will be incorporated into the new app when it launches before November.

 Fishers who report their catch also have the chance to win some great prizes, including cray cookers, claw crackers and steel gauges!

-Download or update the app using the following links.
-If you already have it on your phone, please update to the new version for season 2022-23.
+You can download or update the app using the following links.
+If you already have it on your phone, please update to the new version for the 2022-23 season.

 the iPhone and iPad version from the iTunes App Store

 Download the Android version from the Google Play Store

 The app is quick and easy to use and can be used outside of phone reception.

 - Sign in and start a "New trip"

 - Mark the general area on the map where you plan to fish